NURS 566 Foundations of Nursing Education (3 credits)

 NURS 554 Pathophysiology, Assessment, and Therapeutics I (3 credits)

 This systems-based course focuses on advanced knowledge and practice related to pathophysiology, pharmacology and assessment of the whole person while building upon a foundation of knowledge established at the baccalaureate level.
-Alterations in physiological systems across the life span and special populations will be explored through a holistic lens.
-Cultural and environmental influences are considered as part of holistic assessment and therapy.
+Alterations in physiological systems across the life span and special populations will be explored.
+Cultural and environmental influences are considered as part of assessment and therapy.

 NURS 556 Pathophysiology, Assessment, and Therapeutics II (3 credits)

 This systems-based course builds upon the advanced knowledge and practice related to pathophysiology, pharmacology and assessment of the whole person while building upon learning from NURS 554.
-Alterations in physiological systems across the life span and special populations will be explored through a holistic lense.
-Cultural and environmental influences are considered as part of holistic assessment and therapy.
+Alterations in physiological systems across the life span and special populations will be explored.
+Cultural and environmental influences are considered as part of assessment and therapy.

 Pre-requisites: NURS 554